jenv5507/PyBer_Analysis/README.md

 Suburban areas are inbetween rural and urban areas as far as total fare dollars.
 Their average fare is $39.50 and brings in over 4 times the revenue of rural areas.
 It is interesting to see that the ratio of total drivers and rides is .78.
 The rural areas made up a little over 30% of the total fare dollars between the 3 types of areas.

 The urban areas have the most total rides and drivers.
 They made over 62.72% of total fares which is most likely related to poplation and the type of area.
 Urban areas typically have many businesses and residential areas and a high population.
 It is interesting to see that they have the lowest average fare per driver which is related to the shorter distances between areas in an urban area.
+The urban area has almost 1.50 drivers for the number of rides.

 ![](/Resources/PyBer_Summary.png)